-I. OBJECTIVES: The student-teachers
+The student - teachers

-- acquires knowledge about the assessment and evaluation understands the - issues in assessment and evaluation - the key concepts, such as formative and summative assessment, evaluation and measurement, test, examination - different kinds and forms of assessment that aid student learning. - applies knowledge to use wide range of assessment tools, select and construct these appropriately. - develops skill to evolve and adapt realistic, comprehensive and dynamic assessment procedures.
+- acquires knowledge about the assessment and evaluation. - understands the the key concepts, such as formative and summative assessment, evaluation and measurement, test, examination.

+different kinds and forms of assessment that aid student learning.

+- applies the knowledge to use wide range of assessment tools, select and construct these appropriately. - develops skill to evolve and adapt realistic, comprehensive and dynamic assessment procedures.

-Unit 1: Overview of Assessment and Evaluation
+Unit-I: Overview of Assessment and Evaluation

-The concept of evaluation - The purpose and place of evaluation in education - Functions of evaluation - Difference between measurement and evaluation
+The concept of evaluation - The purpose and place of evaluation in education - Functions of evaluation - Difference between measurement and evaluation.

-Unit 2: What is to be Assessed?
+Unit-II: What is to be Assessed?

-Dimensions and levels of learning- Retention/recall of facts and concepts-application of specific skills- The role of objectives in educational evaluation - Relation between educational objectives, learning experiences and evaluation-
+Dimensions and levels of learning - Retention/recall of facts and concepts - application of specific skills - The role of objectives in educational evaluation - Relation between educational objectives, learning experiences and evaluation.

-Unit 3: Assessment of Subject-Based Learning
+Unit-III: Assessment of Subject - Based Learning

-Subject-based Learning in a constructivist perspective- Observation of learning processes by self, by peers, by teacher.
+Subject - based Learning in a constructivist perspective - Observation of learning processes by self, by peers, by teacher.

-Unit 4: Types of Evaluation
+Unit-IV: Types of Evaluation

-Formative and summative- Criterion referred test and Norm referred test.
+Formative and summative - Criterion referred test and Norm referred test.

-Unit 5: Tools and Techniques of Assessment
+Unit-V: Tools and Techniques of Assessment

 Achievement tests - aptitude test - attitude tests - prognostic test - diagnostic test - purpose and use of these tests.
-Testing procedure-oral, Written, performance, etc. - Observation and rating techniques - systematic observation - rating scales - check lists - anecdotal records - cumulative record - Projective Techniques - Ink Blot - T.A.T - Sociometric techniques - self report techniques - interview and inventories.
+Testing procedure - oral, Written, performance, etc. - Observation and rating techniques - systematic observation - rating scales - check lists - anecdotal records - cumulative record - Projective Techniques - Ink Blot - T.A.T. - Sociometric techniques - self report techniques - interview and inventories.